 Are you looking into getting dentures?
-As you age, tooth loss is not uncommon and one solution to this problem is dentures.
-This is not a minor procedure, however – it requires several dentist visits and can cost thousands of dollars.
+As you age, tooth loss isn’t uncommon and one solution to this problem is dentures.
+This isn’t a minor procedure, however – it requires several dentist visits and can cost thousands of dollars.
 But if you have lost a lot of teeth, this option offers many oral health benefits.
-If you are getting or thinking about transitioning to dentures, keep reading so you know exactly what you can expect from the procedure.
+If you’re getting or thinking about transitioning to dentures, keep reading so you know exactly what you can expect from the procedure.

 Do You Need Dentures?

 Dentures are used as a replacement for natural teeth.
 A dentist may recommend a complete denture if you have lost all or most of your teeth.
 A partial is also available if you still have some natural teeth remaining.

 Dentures are beneficial for many reasons.
 Teeth play a large role in your oral health, and without them you may experience difficulty eating, speaking and a lack of facial support.
 The purpose is to replace teeth in performing these functions:

 If you think dentures would be a good fit for you, talk to your dentist about your options.

 Getting dentures is a lengthy procedure.
 It typically takes 4-5 dental appointments over a period of a month.